techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-pictures-from-samsung-galaxy-s21-fe-5g-2023-by-fonelab-android-recover-pictures.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is the World’s best data recovery tool for Android smart phones that you can directly recover pictures, contacts, music, SMS, and more on Android.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is the World’s best data recovery tool for Android smart phones that you can directly recover pictures, contacts, music, SMS, and more on Android.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">